Leg length discrepancy

 About surgery for leg length discrepancies at Children’s

-The surgeries for leg discrepancies are performed by the accomplished pediatric orthopaedic surgery team at Children’s.
-Orthopaedic surgery teams at Children’s provide next-generation care to children from throughout the Upper Midwest and consistently perform some of the most cutting-edge surgical procedures available, including minimally invasive surgery, when appropriate.
+The surgeries for leg discrepancies are performed by the accomplished pediatric orthopedic surgery team at Children’s.
+Orthopedic surgery teams at Children’s provide next-generation care to children from throughout the Upper Midwest and consistently perform some of the most cutting-edge surgical procedures available, including minimally invasive surgery, when appropriate.
 Leg discrepancy surgeries are performed at Children’s – Minneapolis and Children’s – St. Paul.